 Core Wait for Interrupt

-WFI puts the core in a low-power state by disabling most of the clocks in the core, while keeping the core powered up.
+WFI uses a locking mechanism, based on events, to put the core in a low-power state by disabling most of the clocks in the core, while keeping the core powered up.

 When the core executes the

-instruction, the core waits for all instructions in the core to retire before it enters
+WFI instruction, the core waits for all instructions in the core, including explicit memory accesses, to retire before it enters a low-power state.
+The

-that store instructions have updated the cache or have been issued to the L3 memory
+WFI instruction also ensures that store instructions have updated the cache or have been issued to the L3 memory system.

 While the core is in WFI low-power state, the clocks in the core are temporarily enabled without causing the core to exit WFI low-power state when any of the following events are detected: